 STRATTEC Advanced Logic, LLC ("SAL LLC"), was formed in fiscal 2013 to introduce a new generation of biometric security products based upon the designs of Actuator Systems LLC, our partner and the owner of the remaining ownership interest.
 SPA was 51 percent owned by STRATTEC for all periods presented in this report.
 The initial capitalization of SAL LLC totaled \$1.5 million.
 STRATTEC's portion of the initial capitalization totaled \$765,000.
 Our investment in SAL LLC, for which we exercise significant influence but do not control and are not the primary beneficiary, is accounted for using the equity method.
-The activities related to SAL LLC resulted in an equity loss of joint ventures to STRATTEC of approximately \$793,000 during the six months ended December 27, 2015 and approximately \$449,000 during the six months ended December 28, 2014.
-Notwithstanding the existence of the SAL Credit Facility described herein, as a result of STRATTEC's guaranty of such credit facility and as a result of borrowing limitations imposed by the bank under such credit facility, even though we maintain a 51 percent ownership interest in SAL LLC, effective with our fiscal 2015 fourth quarter, 100 percent of the funding for SAL LLC was being made by STRATTEC through loans.
-Therefore, STRATTEC began recognizing 100 percent of the losses of SAL LLC through Equity (Loss) Earnings of Joint Ventures in the accompanying Condensed Consolidated Statements of Income and Comprehensive Income as of our fiscal 2015 fourth quarter.
-In addition, the following losses were included in our Equity (Loss) Earnings of Joint Ventures for SL LLC for the six months ended December 27, 2015 (thousands of dollars):
+The activities related to SAL LLC resulted in an equity loss of joint ventures to STRATTEC of approximately \$1.2 million during the nine months ended March 27, 2016 and approximately \$957,000 during the nine months ended March 29, 2015.
+Effective with our fiscal 2015 fourth quarter, 100 percent of the funding for SAL LLC was being made through loans from STRATTEC to SAL LLC and through STRATTEC's guarantee of the SAL Credit Facility which is discussed herein.
+Therefore, effective with our fiscal 2015 fourth quarter, even though STRATTEC maintains a 51 percent ownership interest in SAL LLC, STRATTEC began recognizing 100 percent of the losses of SAL LLC through Equity (Loss) Earnings of Joint Ventures in the accompanying Condensed Consolidated Statements of Income and Comprehensive Income.
+In addition, the equity loss of joint ventures for SAL LLC included the following for the periods presented (thousands of dollars):

+Nine Months Ended

+rch 27, 016 rch 29, 2015

-Loss on Loan to SAL LLC \$ 150 Loss on Guarantee of SAL LLC Credit Facility \$ 51
+Loss on Loan to SAL LLC \$ 150 \$

+Loss on Guarantee of SAL LLC Credit Facility \$ 247 \$ 367